wopa89/ChargingStations/README.md

 # E-mobility in Germany
-This repository offers a Java Maven Project that calculates statistical values to state the electric mobility in Germany regarding charging stations
+This repository offers a Java Maven Project that calculates statistical values to state the electric mobility in Germany regarding charging stations.
-To run the code in class ProjectMain please make sure to add the path of the downloaded files.
+!To run the code in class ProjectMain please make sure to add the path of the downloaded files.

 ## Classes
 - ProjectMain